Accessibility statement

 My first degree was in Natural Sciences (University of Cambridge), specialising in Physics.
 After working at the National Physical Laboratory in Teddington, I obtained an MSc in Medical Physics from the University of Aberdeen, and then did my PhD at the University of Bristol, while employed by the National Health Service at Bristol Oncology Centre to work on hyperthermia treatment and dielectric imaging.

-I joined the School of Physics, Engineering and Technology in 1993 as a Research Fellow and have stayed here ever since, apart from a short spell in the Medical Cryobiology Unit.
-I am currently a Senior Lecturer in the Physical Layer Research Group, doing research in Applied Electromagnetics.
-For details of my current teaching and research please click on the tabs to the right.
+I joined the Department of Electronics (now part of the School of Physics, Engineering and Technology) in 1993 as a Research Fellow and have stayed here ever since, apart from a short spell in the Medical Cryobiology Unit.
+I am currently a Senior Lecturer in the Communication Technologies Group, doing research in Applied Electromagnetics and teaching at undergraduate and postgraduate level.
+For details of my current teaching and research, please click on the tabs to the right.

 Publications